CDC isn’t publishing large portions of the COVID-19 data it collects - The Boston Globe

 “Tell the truth, present the data,” said Dr. Paul Offit, a vaccine expert and adviser to the Food and Drug Administration.
 “I have to believe that there is a way to explain these things so people can understand it.”

-Knowing which groups of people were being hospitalized in the U.S., which other conditions those patients may have had and how vaccines changed the picture over time would have been invaluable, Offit said.
+Knowing which groups of people were being hospitalized in the United States, which other conditions those patients may have had, and how vaccines changed the picture over time would have been invaluable, Offit said.

 Advertisement

 Relying on Israeli data to make booster recommendations for Americans was less than ideal, Offit noted.
-Israel defines severe disease differently than the U.S., among other factors.
+Israel defines severe disease differently than the United States, among other factors.

-“There’s no reason that they should be better at collecting and putting forth data than we were,” Offit said of Israeli scientists.
-“The CDC is the principal epidemiological agency in this country, and so you would like to think the data came from them.”

 It has also been difficult to find CDC data on the proportion of children hospitalized for COVID-19 who have other medical conditions, said Dr. Yvonne Maldonado, chair of the American Academy of Pediatrics’ Committee on Infectious Diseases.